DataVolumeXYZ/DataVolumeXYZ/_posts/2024-09-02-DataDojo-PowerBI-CommunityOfPractice-05.md

 Thank you for joining us on this adventure!

-# The Data Dojo Report Template
+# The Data Dojo Power BI Report Template

 <!-- TODO: Add section summary -->